CSC510-2015-Axitron/project2/README.md

 #### (2) Issues Missing Milestones

-This visualization contextualizes when issues were closed relative to when the milestone they were assigned to was set to be due at.
-The 0 mark is when the milestone that any given issue was due, so bars that overlap into positive values are overdue.
+This visualization contextualizes when issues were closed relative to when the milestone they were assigned to was set to be due.
+The 0 mark is when the milestone for any given issue was due, so bars that overlap into positive values are overdue.

 ![missing milestones](https://cloud.githubusercontent.com/assets/6590396/7217777/4169ccd6-e612-11e4-8863-1ff80ecba53d.png)